National symbols of Mexico

-The national symbols of Mexico are the flag, the coat of arms and the anthem.
+The national symbols of Mexico are the flag, the most coat of arms and the anthem.
 The flag is a vertical tricolor of green, white, and red.
 The coat of arms features a golden eagle eating a snake on top of a cactus.

 National flag

 The current national flag was changed from a front-facing to a side-facing position.
 The current flag is a vertical tricolor of green, white, and red with the national coat of arms charged in the center of the white stripe.
 While the meaning of the colors has changed over time, these three colors were adopted by Mexico following independence from Spain during the country's War of Independence.

 The colors of the flag originated from the banner of the Army of the Three Guarantees, which lasted from 1821 until 1823.
 Originally, the colors had the following meanings: